October 22, 2021

 Katy’s struggle with her inconsistent partner, while a catchy tune, is an all-too-common problem in the dating world, and a perfect example of a partner with an Insecure Attachment Style.
 Katy’s partner is unable to communicate their needs clearly, leaving Katy spinning.

-Wait… what is an attachment style?
+Wait… what are attachment styles?

 Attachment Theory (developed by John Bowlby and Mary Ainsworth) is based on the idea that we are born needing others.
 Babies depend on their caregivers for security and love in order to survive, and generally, if their needs are met, develop secure attachments.
 Securely attached people are able to determine their values, voice their needs in a relationship, and regulate their emotions during conflict.
 They can trust others and reciprocate love to their partners.